TheMrMares/Visiting-Card/README.md

 # Visiting-Card

-## -.-
+## Online CV
+Online, light version of my CV.

 ### What is that?
-Just go in and check out who am I and what I do :D
+You will see, just go in and check out who am I and what I do :D